Merak Sakten Bhutan Trek 18 Days

 - Local markets.

-Day 3: In Trashigang (Day excursion to Tashi Yangtse) (B/L/D)Drive to Tashiyangtse, visiting Gomkora temple, Doksum village along the way.
+Day 3: In Trashigang (Free day or Excursion to Tashi Yangtse) Depending on how tired one feels, today is an extra day to rest and take it easy.
+For those wishing to cover more, drive to Tashiyangtse, visiting Gomkora temple along the way.
 In Trashiyantse, visit Traditional Art School, Chorten Kora and stroll around the village and in its small township.
 Return to Trashigang for overnight.

-Attend the festival at Gomkora during March trip and skip Tashiyangtse.
+Attend the festival at Gomkora during the spring trip and skip Tashiyangtse.

-Day 8: Sakten Exploration (B/L/D)Today is a well-deserved rest day.
-In the morning, visit the village, local homes, temple, meet with people, who are happy to chat with you.
+Day 8: Sakten Exploration Visit village, local homes, temple, meet with people, who are happy to chat with you.
 See the lifestyle and unique living culture of this ethnic group.
 You can also local School.
 In the afternoon, there may be people coming over to perform cultural show for you.
 Brokpas have a unique yak and ache lhamo dances.
 You can try the local liquor with a special ceremony.
 Sakteng is a wide valley at about 3000m, surrounded by mountains on all sides.
 Sakteng literally means bamboo field.
 The inhabitants of Sakteng are similar to those of Merak in their language, dress, lifestyle and spiritual afflictions.
 It comprises of around 200 households with three main villages, Sakteng, Tengma and Borang Tse but generally known as Sakteng, and the people are known as Saktengpa.
 Every winter, Brokpas take on drukkor or grain journey to the lowland village, where they have their regular host family, with whom they have close trading and social relationship.
 They live together as one family for weeks and barter their Yak products with maize and grains.

 Overnight in Sakten.

-Day 11: Mongar- Jakar, Bumthang (B/L/D)After breakfast, we begin a long and spectacular drive west to Bumthang, across Thrumshingla National park, through ever changing vegetation and landscapes, rich in bird and other wildlife.
-We also pass through many small hamlets and villages along the way and we will stop to visit few of them, arriving in Jakar in the evening.
+Day 11: Yongkola – Jakar, Bumthang Begin a spectacular drive to central Bumthang, across Thrumshingla National park, through ever changing vegetation and landscapes, rich in bird and other wildlife.
+We also pass through many small hamlets and villages along the way and we will stop to visit few of them, arriving in Jakar by afternoon.
+Overnight in hotel.

 Part of the today will be spent attending the festival for Nov trip.